SIBECOL-Diversity-Inclusion/SIBECOL_gender_inequality/README.md

 #### Contact: diversity@sibecol.org

 # Aim
 _In this work, we explored women participation in ecology conferences by using the 1st Meeting of the Iberian Society of Ecology (SIBECOL, www.sibecol.org) as a testing ground.
-Specifically, we aimed to assess if women and men were equally represented, participative and visible, and if not, to what extent these differences were due to demographic inertia or to other non-recognized aspects._
+Specifically, we aimed to assess if women and men were equally represented, participative and visible, and if not, to what extent these differences were due to demographic inertia or to other non-recognized aspects.
+To answer these questions, we analyzed: (i) the participation of women in the attendance, speakers and organization panels, (ii) the audience behavior during Q&A times, and (iii) the perception of the attendees on women participation and visibility, gender barriers, and conference environment._

+# Data
+To answer the abovementioned questions we used three different datasets:

+-__`Data_1B_AL.csv`__: contains information of the contributions to the conference, such as type of contribution (e.g. oral, poster), presenters gender, presenters career stage.
+-__`Data_B2.csv`__: contains information about each of the sessions, such as speaker and gender (see Appendix S1 in the main manuscript).
+-__`Data_3B.txt`__: contains answers to the questionaire about the perception of the attendants to the conference (see Appendix S2 in the main manuscript).

+_All the data used in this study is anonymous and respected the privacy of the participants to the conference._

 # Code

 To answer the abovementioned questions, we compiled and analized data in three main blocks using three indpendent R scripts:

-- __`GenderSibecol_Block1.R`__: to analyze the participation of women in the attendance, speakers and organization panels.
+- __`GenderSibecol_Block1.R`__: to analyze the contributions to the conference.
-- __`GenderSibecol_Block2.R`__: to analyze the audience behavior during Q&A times.
+- __`GenderSibecol_Block2.R`__: to analyze the attendance, gender bias in sessions and behavior during Q&A times.
 - __`GenderSibecol_Block3.R`__: to analyze the the perception of the attendees on women participation and visibility, gender barriers, and conference environment.

 These analyses are critical to detect the mechanisms driving gender bias in academic conferences, and to develop evidence-based policymaking promoting inclusive scientific conferences for female researchers.

 For a detailed explanation of the methods, please see the methods section of the main manuscript.

-# Data

-The data needed to run the R scripts are:

--__`Data_1B_AL.csv`__

 # Software
 _R version 3.5.1 or greater_